Please do join us for one of our

 About Our Chaplaincy

-The Anglican Chaplaincy has three congregations based in Palma, Puerto Pollensa and Cala d’Or.
+The Anglican Chaplaincy has four congregations based in Palma, Palma Nova, Puerto Pollensa and Cala d’Or.
 We work within the Diocese in Europe, a part of the Church of England.
 We serve, through faith, the English Speaking community on Mallorca.
 We are an inclusive church – our doors are open to all.
 If you live on Mallorca, are on holiday here or would like to support the work that we do on the Island, please explore our website.

 Should I visit ?